TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 On your watchlist it is important to have all other Logi pilots, the boosters, the FC, as well as any known aggro magnets.
 It is recommended to always keep your other Nestor pilots locked up as well as pre-locking any aggro magnets if needed.

 Nestors bring both DPS and Logi drones and it is important to learn when to use what drones.
-For eg in a contest you will always drop your DPS drones, but in other sites like a TCRC you may want to launch Armor bots to handle troll aggro.
+E.g. in a contest you will always drop your DPS drones, but in other sites like a TCRC, you may want to launch Armor bots to handle troll aggro.
 As always listen to the FC and do as they instruct.

 Hull/Shield bots are kept for mostly emergency situations.